acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 - [ ]   uses a team-based approach; e.g., multiple raters with analysis of inter-rater reliability (see the [IRR/IRA Supplement](https://github.com/acmsigsoft/EmpiricalStandards/blob/master/docs/supplements/InterRaterReliabilityAndAgreement.md))
 - [ ]   published a protocol beforehand and made it publicly accessible (see the [Registered Reports Supplement](https://github.com/acmsigsoft/EmpiricalStandards/tree/master/docs/supplements))
 </checklist>

 ## General Quality Criteria

+As qualitative simulations are more consistent with critical realism, the quality evaluation criteria should also include ontological appropriateness, contigent validity, trustworthiness and analytic generalization.

 Qualitative simulations should be evaluated using qualitative validity criteria such as credibility, multivocality, reflexivity, rigor and transferability (see **Glossary**).